vhscom/after-dark/README.md

 </blockquote>
 ```

-Use it in your page or post markdown files like:
+Rather than repeating the HTML to create a blockquote in your content simply call the shortcode from your markdown files like so:

 ```html
 {{< blockquote cite="Bitly" citelink="https://bitly.is/2mkxskj" >}}